 We all have a sense of who we are.
 What kind of person we are.
 This is commonly referred to as the “ego”.

-There are many terms we use to describe ego – self-image, identity, personality, character.
-We use labels like parent, boss, teacher, artist.
+There are many terms we use to refer to the ego – self-image, identity, personality, character.
+We use titles like parent, boss, teacher, artist.
 Or qualities like intelligent, spiritual, competitive, kind.

 Try as though we may, none of these labels or qualities will ever really describe who we are, because there is no such thing as who we are.
 There is just how we are being.